TaniiSR/DeviceListingApp/README.md

 * Jetpack Navigation component
 * Kotlin DSL

-### Demonstration some Base layer, Repository layer, and UI navigation with some Custom widgets OR components ###
+### Demonstration of Base layer, Repository layer, and UI navigation with some Custom widgets OR components ###